Vencke/R_Assignment/README.md

 * maize_files and teosinte_files
 * Output html file called "AssignmentEEOB546.html"

-##### But it didn't work in the R Markdown file so I restructured it creates the maize_files and teosinte-files in the script folder.
+##### It didn't work in the R Markdown file, now it creates the maize_files and teosinte-files in the script folder.
 I tried to provide the file path to 02_Output instead of the dot ("./maize_files") but it didnt work.
-I am going to try to fix it for the final assignment but I am happy for any suggestions.

-### Now all the files mentioned above can be found in 01_Script.
+Now all the files mentioned above can be found in 01_Script.